What is Regression in Psychology?

 What Does Regressive Behavior Look Like?

-Regressive behavior can vary from person to person, as people will revert to different stages and portray distinctive behaviors.
+Regressive behavior can vary, as people will revert to different stages and portray distinctive behaviors.
 Regression can either be harmless and subtle or more problematic and overt, with higher levels of stress precipitating more blatant modes of regression.
-Milder forms of regression can include sucking a thumb, chewing on a pen cap, or sleeping with a stuffed animal.
+Milder forms of regression can include sucking a thumb, chewing on a pen cap, sleeping with a stuffed animal, or seeking excessive reassurance from others.

 What Causes Regression?